-Under certain circumstances payments received by our executive officers as a result of a Change-in-Control may be subject to excise taxes and may not be fully deductible.
+Under certain circumstances payments received by our executive officers as a result of a Change in Control may be subject to excise taxes and may not be fully deductible.
 The Committee considered the possible effects of these taxes in negotiating employment agreements with the executive officers.
-See Severance and Employment Agreements at page .
+For additional information, please see "Severance and Employment Agreements" below.